NathanaelMangold/FactorioImageStitcher/README.md

 ## Installation
 Tested for Python 3.10.1!

+1.)
 To run it you need to install the [PILLOW Image Library](https://github.com/python-pillow/Pillow).

 Install Pillow Image Library:
 ```
 py -m pip install --upgrade Pillow
 ```

+2.)
+Download the latest release from the [Release Section](https://github.com/NathanaelMangold/FactorioImageStitcher/releases)

 ## Run the Programm
 ```